Windy City (nickname): Cincinnati rivalry

 Cincinnati and Chicago were rival cities in the 1860s and 1870s.
 Cincinnati was well known in the meatpacking trade and it was called "Porkopolis" from at least 1843.
-Starting from the early 1860s, Chicago surpassed Cincinnati in this trade and proudly claimed the very same "Porkopolis" nickname.
+Starting from the early 1860s, Chicago surpassed Cincinnati in this trade and claimed the very same "Porkopolis" nickname.

 The baseball inter-city matches were especially intense.
 The 1869 Cincinnati Red Stockings were the pride of all of baseball, so Chicago came up with a rival team called the White Stockings to defeat them.
 "Windy City" often appeared in the Cincinnati sporting news of the 1870s and 1880s.

 Four of the first known citations of "Windy City" are from 1876, all involving Cincinnati: